explosivo22/kwikset-ha/INTEGRATION_QUALITY_SCALE.md

     - Battery sensor has `EntityCategory.DIAGNOSTIC`.
 Switches have `EntityCategory.CONFIG`.
 - [X] `entity-device-class` - Entities use device classes where possible
     - Battery sensor uses `SensorDeviceClass.BATTERY`.
 Lock inherits device class from `LockEntity`.
-- [ ] `entity-disabled-by-default` - Integration disables less popular (or noisy) entities
+- [X] `entity-disabled-by-default` - Integration disables less popular (or noisy) entities
-    - No entities are disabled by default.
-Consider disabling Secure Screen switch.
+    - Secure Screen switch is disabled by default via `entity_registry_enabled_default=False`.
+Users can enable it if needed.
 - [X] `entity-translations` - Entities have translated names
     - Entity names use translation keys with translations in 15 languages.
-- [ ] `exception-translations` - Exception messages are translatable
+- [X] `exception-translations` - Exception messages are translatable
-    - Exception messages are hardcoded strings, not translatable.
+    - All exceptions use `translation_domain` and `translation_key` parameters.
+Translations defined in `strings.json` under `exceptions`.
-- [ ] `icon-translations` - Entities implement icon translations
+- [X] `icon-translations` - Entities implement icon translations
-    - No icon translations implemented.
+    - `icons.json` defines icons for all entities with state-based icons for lock and switches, range-based icons for battery sensor.
 - [X] `reconfiguration-flow` - Integrations should have a reconfigure flow
     - `async_step_reconfigure` is implemented to reload and discover new devices.
-- [ ] `repair-issues` - Repair issues and repair flows are used when user intervention is needed
+- [X] `repair-issues` - Repair issues and repair flows are used when user intervention is needed
-    - No repair issues or repair flows implemented.
+    - `_create_auth_issue` creates repair issue for auth failures.
+Repair flow defined in `strings.json` under `issues.auth_expired.fix_flow`.
 - [X] `stale-devices` - Stale devices are removed
     - `_async_update_devices` removes stale devices from registry and `async_remove_config_entry_device` returns True.